Hatzerim Airbase: Current

+Since 2021, a new building has been under construction next to the base for the IAF’s technical school, which will then relocate here from Haifa Airport.

 Nuclear weapons

 Hatzerim, beside Tel Nof Airbase and Sdot Micha Airbase, is believed to play a role in Israel's nuclear deterrence, as the base is home to F-15 fighter jets capable of carrying nuclear weapons over long distances – as the Bulletin of the Atomic Scientists, among others, suspects.
 It is unknown whether such weapons are also stored at Hatzerim other than at Tel Nof and in the depots at Sdot Micha.
 However, the newer type of F-15I Ra'am, which is based on Hatzerim only, is better suited to carry these weapons than the older models of the F-15 at Tel Nof.
-The F-16I Sufa stationed here could also be intended for this purpose.
+The F-16I Sufa stationed here could also be intended for this purpose as the Bulletin also writes.